Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added six Custom maps from the Stratagus Media Project: Central Park, Little Island, Looking Upwards, Northern Lakes, North-South Conflict and Time for Decisions.

+* Miscellaneous
+- A slight reorganization of the multiplayer map selection screen.

 -----------------------------------------------------------------------
 - 1.1.7
 -----------------------------------------------------------------------